navibyte/geospatial/dart/geobase/README.md

 when instantiating with the `CoordRefSys.normalized()` constructor.

-Please note that `CRS84` and `EPSG:4326` both refer to the WGS 84 geographic coordinate system, but in external data representation their axis order differs.
+Please note that `CRS84` and `EPSG:4326` both refer to the WGS 84 geographic coordinate system, but in external data representations their axis order differs.

 To customize identifier normalization and axis order resolving algorithm you should create a custom class implementing `CoordRefSysResolver` and register